jhan-dev/IT_ProductManagement/README.md

 Once these questions are answered, the Project or Program manager will focus on the execution and handling of how.
 By breaking your PM roadmap down into small, short-term pieces.

+## The Digital Product Life Cycle
+What are the different stages of a product life cycle?
+And what is your job as a technical product manager throughout them?

+### Ideation
+Be ahead of your time and find gaps in your market and fill the pain points of your users.

+This can be done by brainstorming with other team members, listening to users, and reviewing the competition.

+### Research and Define
+Once you have a general idea, and an area of focus, this stage will help you define your problem scope.

+Who are your users?
+Who are you solving for?
+What are their goals, aspirations, pain points, and use cases?

+### Build
+Come up with a minimum viable product for what you want to achieve.

+1. Minimum working version of a product
+2. Maximum learning